sensel/morph-docs/docs/morph.md

 ![Pair the Sensel Morph to iOS bluetooth](img/ios-bluetooth_pairing.jpg)

-Once you have paired with the Morph, you will be able to use it with the different overlays.
+Once you have paired with the Morph, you will be able to use it with the different Overlays.
 Here are some sample screen captures of how it shows up  in different apps:

 ![Sensel Morph in different iOS apps](img/ios-bluetooth_inuse.jpg)